Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

     2.  stones or boulders (>8 cm)

-Coarse fragments occupy volume in the soil matrix reducing water and nutrient availability as well as influencing rooting depth and workability.
-We elect to produce maps of coarse fragment content because many assessments, such as total stocks of carbon or available water, are volumetric based and require knowledge of the volume of non-soil materials throughout the profile to support calculations of the total volume of the fine earth fraction that is available to hold water or retain organic carbon.
-Without some estimate of the volume of the soil occupied by solid particles larger than , it would not be possible to compute volumetric estimates of stocks of soil carbon or available moisture for fine earth soil.
+Coarse fragments occupy volume in the soil matrix, reducing water and nutrient availability as well as influencing rooting depth and workability.
+We elect to produce maps of coarse fragment content because many assessments, such as total stocks of carbon or available water, are volumetric based and require knowledge of the volume of non-soil materials throughout the profile.
+This information is required to support calculations of the total volume of the fine earth fraction that is available to hold water or retain organic carbon.
+Without some estimate of the volume of the soil occupied by solid particles larger than 2 mm, it would not be possible to compute volumetric estimates of stocks of soil carbon or available moisture for fine earth soil.